Welcome to the Stockholm International Swimming Club!

-In our group classes, we have 4-5 students and one coach for 2 people.
-This ratio enables us to give adult beginners personal attention and safety needed to develop new skills in the dynamic environment of water.
+In our group classes, we have 2 coaches for 4-5 students.
+This ratio enables us to give adult beginners the personal attention and safety needed to develop new skills in the water.
 But if you don’t feel comfortable learning to swim in a group or want even more personal attention, we recommend individual instruction.

-Watch our video where Anna Kazakova Lindegren, co-founder and coach of Stockholm International Swimming Club, talks about how to choose a proper course on our website.
+Watch our video where Anna Kazakova Lindegren, co-founder and coach at Stockholm International Swimming Club, explains how to choose the right course.

-- 1-2 towels.
-The extra one is for the sauna after class!
+- 1-2 towels (the extra one is for the sauna)

 - Goggles (you can also borrow a pair from us if you are unable to buy a pair)

-- Plastic/dry bag to put your wet stuff in after the class
+- Plastic/dry bag for wet stuff after class

 - Do not attend lessons if you have any symptoms of a cold or flu (cough, sore throat, runny nose, fever, fatigue).

-- Take a shower before using the pool and on leaving the pool.
+- Shower with soap before entering the pool and upon leaving the pool.